 Supporting the Education Department

-The Heritage Lottery Fund (HLF) has awarded Exeter Cathedral £763,000 to support its education and learning programmes over the next three years.
+The Heritage Lottery Fund (HLF) awarded Exeter Cathedral £763,000 to support its education and learning programmes over three years.

 The grant has enabled a dedicated education space to be created for the first time and allowed the employment of specialist education and archive staff.